Jaynil1611/Grammarly-API/README.md

 - Query the `/check` endpoint with `?search` query parameter as following:

-- `https://grammarly-backend.herokuapp.com/check?search="You'll find suggestions that can possibly help you revise a wordy sentence in an effortless manner."`
+- `https://grammarly-backend.herokuapp.com/check?search=You'll find suggestions that can possibly help you revise a wordy sentence in an effortless manner.`

 ### Instructions